angular/vscode-ng-language-service/DEVELOPER.md

 # Monorepo setup

 This repository is a monorepo.
-All build outputs are created in the `dist` directory.
+All build outputs are created in the `bazel-bin` directory.

 The `dependencies` in root [`package.json`](package.json) must include all production dependencies of the client **and** and the server.